RuthAndRoth/Ruth2/Contrib/Pricella Paravane/Readme.txt

 This is a further development of Duck Girl's RuthRC3_BakesOnMesh_Slim 2.dae.
 To better fit clothing made for Maitreya the shoulders are lifted a bit.
-The groin is changed and the UV map is fixed at the groin to prevent to much stretching of the texture there.
+The groin is changed and the UV map is fixed at the groin to prevent too much stretching of the texture there.

 Lower body and upperbody with hands